-The Paradise Recreation and Park District (District) requests proposals for professional services from consultants to complete a wildfire hazard and risk analysis related to a project to assess the feasibility of a Wildfire Risk Reduction Buffer to protect communities within the footprint of the 2018 Camp Fire.
+The Paradise Recreation and Park District (District) requests proposals for professional services from individuals or organizations (Consultant) to complete a wildfire hazard and risk analysis related to a project to assess the feasibility of a Wildfire Risk Reduction Buffer to protect communities within the footprint of the 2018 Camp Fire.
 The project is intended as a bridge between previous scoping work (see District Park Planning webpage: Strategic Park Planning/Wildfire Risk Reduction Buffers) and an anticipated implementation phase.
+A story map also provides background information.